farrerm/message_thread_retriever/README.md

 # message_thread_retriever
-Retrieves messages threads from processes them with ChatGPT
+Retrieves messages threads and processes them with ChatGPT

 This was starter code for my recent backend development project for a stealth mode AI startup.
 It includes Java code to retrieve message threads from Discord, Reddit and Slack.
 Message threads are stored in a Postgres database.
 As well, message threads are processed and analyzed using Azure OpenAI.